naeemshaikh90/Workflow/README.md

 * What should I stop doing?
 * What should I continue doing?

+Thats the end of workflow planning.

 Thanks for taking time to read this!
 Now its time to get back to work on some cool awesome things.

+Feel free to contact [me](https://twitter.com/naeemshaikh90) to work on your next awesome project in an agile way!

 P.S. ✌🏼Love you folks at [Hyper](https://github.com/hyperoslo).